DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 572: "That would be the next level, but I hope we don't break any necks in the process." -DeviCat (26-Jan-19)
 * 573: "Try to build a cat out of circles and sticks." -DeviCat (27-Jan-19)
 * 574: "Ducky!
 Try again.
 You were so excited that you added extra peas!" -DeviCat (27-Jan-19)
+* 575: "Its poor little butt!
+How did I not draw its butt?" -DeviCat (28-Jan-19)

-This list is missing 132 quotes, plus any that have been recently added.
+This list is missing 123 quotes, plus any that have been recently added.